VishalxVG/SikhLE---ELearning-App/README.md

 # SikhLe

-## Project Title: Language Learning Application
+## Project Title: E-Learning Application

 ### Project Bio:
 SikhLe is an innovative e-learning application designed to empower learners of all ages and backgrounds with the knowledge they need to thrive in today's fast-paced world.
 With a commitment to accessibility, diversity, and excellence in education, SikhLe offers a wide range of courses and resources to support lifelong learning.